math-alec/math-alec.github.io/_pages/about.md

 Previously, I completed my MSc. in Mathematics in 2022 at Carleton University in Ottawa, ON under the co-supervision of [Dr. Jason Crann](https://sites.google.com/site/jaycrannmath/home) and [Dr. Charles Starling](https://people.math.carleton.ca/~cstar/).

-**Research Interests:** operator algebras, operator structures, quantum information, and their various interactions.
+**Research Interests:** operator algebras, quantum information, quantum groups, and their various interactions.